MWATelescope/mwa_hyperbeam/README.md

 ## Comparing with other FEE beam codes
 Below is a table comparing other implementations of the FEE beam code.
-All benchmarks were done with unique azimuth and zenith angle directionss, and all on the same system.
+All benchmarks were done with unique azimuth and zenith angle directions, and all on the same system.
 The CPU is a Ryzen 9 3900X, which has 12 cores and SMT (24 threads).
 All benchmarks were done in serial, unless indicated by "parallel".
 Python times were taken by running `time.time()` before and after the